 Life in the Cascais region is incredibly family-friendly, with a number of good international schools to choose from, such as Park International School, St John’s School and St Antonio International School.
 There is also a wide variety of excellent housing on offer, with spacious, detached homes, close to all the necessary amenities, like supermarkets, gyms and yoga studios.
 The area has excellent transport links—residents can be in Lisbon’s business district in 30 minutes.

-The Cascais housing market is also very highly valued, as well as stable, and has seen a 37% increase in prices over recent years.
+The Cascais housing market is also very highly valued, as well as stable, and has seen a 37% increase in house prices over recent years.

 Carcavelos and Parede